Jack Soble: Arrest

 The seeds of Soble's downfall came in 1947, when founding member of the ring, Boris Morros confessed to FBI agents that he had been working as a Soviet spy.
 Morros agreed to operate as a double agent, betraying Soble and the other members of the ring.
 Both Soble and his wife, Myra, were arrested in 1957.
 Morros also named Jane Foster Zlatovski, her husband George Zlatovski, Alfred Stern, Robert Soblen, and Jacob Albam as members of the espionage ring that Soble participated in.

 After their arrest, the Sobles were interviewed numerous times, Jack at the Federal Correction Facility in Danbury, Connecticut and Myra at the Women's House of Detention, in New York City, where they provided some information.
 They were questioned about members of the Rosenberg spy ring, but they both denied knowing many of the members.
 The Sobles revealed that they had traveled to Russia, Lithuania, Germany, France, Switzerland, Austria, Japan, Canada, and the United States on behalf of Soviet intelligence.

 While awaiting trial, Soble attempted to commit suicide and government attorneys described him as a "psychopathic personality."
-After a trial, both Soble and Myra Sobre, along with their associate Jacob Albam, were convicted on espionage charges and sentenced to prison.
+After a trial, both Soble and Myra Soble, along with their associate Jacob Albam, were convicted on espionage charges and sentenced to prison.
 Myra Soble received a five-and-a-half year prison sentence for her role in the espionage ring.
 On October 8, 1957, Federal Judge Richard H. Levet, United States District Court, Southern District of New York, reduced her sentence to four years.
 Soble was found to have been informing the Soviet Union about aspects of the United States' national defense.

 Soble himself was sentenced to a seven-year sentence, which he began serving at Lewisburg Prison.
 In 1958, Soble intentionally swallowed more than a pound of nuts and bolts, in what was characterized as a suicide attempt but which Soble later claimed was a protest against prison conditions.
 In 1961, Soble testified against his brother, despite attempts by Robert's attorney to have Soble declared mentally incompetent.
 His brother committed suicide in 1962, and shortly thereafter, Soble was released early for good behavior.

 Following his release, Soble continued to testify for the government in other espionage trials.